The Best Nubuck Cleaner - 2021

 This protector repels water as well as oil-based stains to keep your boots clean even during everyday wear.
 It's safe to use both on suede and unfinished leathers like nubuck.
 One of the best things about this protector, though, is that it only needs one coat to be effective.

-What We Liked: This spray not only removes oil and water stains, but it also conditions as it softens to keep your shoes in great shape.
-It’s nontoxic but strong and effective without leaving chemical residue behind.
+This nubuck cleaner not only removes oil and water stains, but it also conditions as it softens to keep your shoes in great shape.
+It's nontoxic but strong and effective without leaving chemical residue behind.
 You can use it to clean grain leather, suede and nubuck.

 If you’ve ever shopped for a leather coat, handbag or pair of shoes, you know there are many different varieties of leather.
 One of those types, nubuck, is frequently confused with suede due to its extremely soft texture.